 - 1 cup heavy cream

-- Add the diced onion and butter to a large pot over medium heat and cook until onions are translucent, stirring frequently for about 5 minutes.
+- Add the diced 1 large white onion and 2 tablespoons salted butter to a large pot over medium heat and cook until onions are translucent, stirring frequently for about 5 minutes.

-- Add garlic and saute for about 2 to 3 minutes, stirring frequently so as not to burn.
+- Add 2 cloves garlic (minced) and saute for 1 minute, stirring frequently so as not to burn.
 If more butter is needed, feel free to add a little.

 - Add in half of the spice mixture and stir to combine.

-- Add tomato sauce and heavy cream and the remaining spices and stir to combine.
+- Add 15 ounces tomato sauce 1 cup heavy cream, and the remaining spices and stir to combine.

-- While the sauce is cooking, slice chicken breasts into two filets each, creating four equally sized pieces, season the chicken with salt and pepper.
+- While the sauce is cooking, slice 2 large chicken breasts into two cutlets each, creating four equally sized pieces, and season the chicken with salt and pepper.

-- Add vegetable oil to a large pan and cook the chicken breasts over medium heat until golden brown on both sides and the internal temperature reaches 165 degrees F.
+- Add 1 tablespoon avocado oil to a large pan and cook the chicken breasts over medium heat until golden brown on both sides and the internal temperature reaches 165°F.